ctrlaltwill/Sprout/README.md

 ![LearnKit Banner One - Welcome](site/branding/Banner%20One%20-%20Welcome.png)

 LearnKit is a full-featured flashcard and spaced-repetition system built natively for Obsidian, with AI-powered study workflows that help you learn faster from your own notes.

 Flashcards are at the heart of LearnKit, but the goal is bigger: to be the memory layer for your vault - connecting note-taking, review, and long-term retention in one low-friction workflow.
+LearnKit now includes a range of beta-features that go beyond flashcards: note review, generated tests and study plans.

 With rich card types, FSRS scheduling, Anki import/export, study analytics, and built-in AI assistance for understanding and card creation, LearnKit helps you spend less time managing and more time remembering.